 Given the significant change in self-insured risks (due to higher deductibles) over the period, it is relevant to compare the underlying reason for recent years' claims.
-The chart below depicts the nature of the 38 claims reported by the County to the external insurer that ultimately proceeded to litigation during the period 2010 to 2018.
-As depicted: 42% arose from motor vehicle accidents that are alleged to have occurred due to deficiencies on the County's roadways; 24% are attributed to allegations of deficiencies related to the County's sidewalks; 18% are errors & omissions claims, with 5 of the 7 claims which make up this percentage stemming from allegations of inaccurate advice/inspections from County staff; and the remaining 16% categorized as "Other-Miscellaneous" made up of 6 claims of differing origins, predominantly due to bodily injury to third parties from "one-off" occurrences.
+The chart below depicts trends of the years that have at least one remaining active claim and spans from 2014 to 2020.
+Of the 30 claims reported by the County to the insurer during this time period, 43% arose from motor vehicle accidents that are alleged to have occurred due to deficiencies on the County's roadways; 7% are attributed to allegations of deficiencies related to the County's sidewalks; 36% are errors & omissions claims, and the remaining 14% categorized as "Other-Miscellaneous".

 The County has taken great strides to mitigate risk in the more claims-prone areas.
-A continuous improvement in awareness by staff, more emphasis on risk management practices within the public service and reasonableness in court-awarded judgments will assist in decreasing the frequency and severity of future claims.
-Adequate investments in maintaining the County's infrastructure, including diligent winter control and roads maintenance operations (where the majority of claims arise) will assist in mitigating the risk exposure from claims which proceed to litigation.
+A continuous improvement in awareness by staff, more emphasis on risk management practices within the public service and reasonableness in court-awarded judgements will assist in decreasing the frequency and severity of future claims.
+Adequate investments in maintaining the County's infrastructure, including diligent winter control and roads maintenance operations (where the majority of claims arise), will assist in mitigating the risk exposure from claims which proceed to litigation.